cfrederick23/cfrederick23.github.io/index.markdown

 ### Contact Information

-For more information or to discuss my work, please contact me at [your-email@example.com](mailto:your-email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com).
+For more information or to discuss my work, please contact me at [christopher.frederick@snhu.edu](mailto:christopher.frederick@snhu.edu).